 3- When taking something out of place, put it back as soon as you finish using it – daily, all the time.

 You will be minimizing the tedious job of collecting clutter all over the house before you can even start your weekly house cleaning.

 It takes 2 seconds to put that pair of slacks you were planning to wear in the morning, back to where it belongs and less than 1 minute to load your dirty dishes form breakfast in the dish washer.

-4- Procrastinating is your worst enemy because it creates and accumulates more clutter
+4- Procrastinating is your worst enemy because it creates and accumulates more clutter and dirt

 By far, the biggest motivation to clean your house, is not getting to the point of being overwhelmed with the accumulated mess, because you’ve been doing little bits of the job every day.
 Procrastinating is a complex issue but really it will not take you anywhere.